Embiid, Simmons help 76ers end slump, beat Knicks 131-109

 TIP-INS

-Knicks: Coach David Fizdale said Hardaway, the team's top scorer who missed the Knicks' last game, has been dealing with plantar fasciitis but added that he has no thoughts of shutting him down. ...
-The Knicks were without Mitchell Robinson (sprained left ankle) and Allonzo Trier (strained left hamstring). ...
+Knicks: The Knicks were without Mitchell Robinson (sprained left ankle) and Allonzo Trier (strained left hamstring). ...
 Damyean Dotson had 14 points off the bench after missing the last two games with a sore shoulder.

-76ers: Some of the loudest cheers came before the game when Hall of Famer Julius Erving rang the ceremonial bell. ...
-Redick scored his 10,000th career point, becoming the 47th active NBA player to reach such a milestone. ...
-The Sixers had their best shooting first half of the season (58.7 percent). ...
-Simmons' triple-double was his fourth of the season and 16th of his career.
+76ers: Some of the loudest cheers came before the game when Hall of Famer Julius Erving rang the ceremonial bell. .
+The Sixers had their best shooting first half of the season (58.7 percent).

 UP NEXT